Any member of the family deserves a festive menu, right?

-- In a saucepan, boil the peas, beans and carrots for 20 minutes and reserve.
+- In a saucepan, boil the peas, beans and carrots for 20 minutes and set aside

-- Make an omelette with the eggs and reserve.
+- Make an omelette with the eggs, and again, set aside

 - Mix the minced meat with the white bread (previously soaked in milk)

-- On the cling film, place in successive layers, the meat, vegetables and omelette.
+- On some cling film, place in successive layers the meat, vegetables and omelette.

 - Roll everything inside the cling film to get a swiss roll-type thing (sorry, we’re not Nigella!!)

-- Place the roll inside the oven (without clingfilm!) in a previously greased dish and bake for 35 to 40 minutes (180º)
+- Place the roll inside the oven on a greased baling dish for 35 – 40 minutes at 180ºC.

 - 3 cups of oats